-A gift on the other hand, is not considered something that needs to be paid back therefore it is looked at favorably when it comes to a loan application.
+A gift, on the other hand, is not considered something that needs to be paid back therefore it is looked at favourably when it comes to a loan application.

 TIP Where a gift is received 2 years prior to a loan application, it does not need to be defined as a gift.
 In fact, any money gifted 90 days prior to a loan application is not considered a gift when it comes to a loan application.

-When it comes to financial gifts from a Family Member, it is worth remembering that works to your advantage to receive the gifted money at least 90 days prior to you lodging a loan application Multiple payments whilst your saving for your deposit is also another approach which will ultimately assist your application.
+When it comes to financial gifts from a Family Member, it is worth remembering that works to your advantage to receive the gifted money at least 90 days prior to you lodging a loan application Multiple payments whilst you saving for your deposit are also another approach that will ultimately assist your application.
 Either way, gifting is perfectly accepted by Lenders and ultimately does not hinder your loan application.